phvietan/axios-burp/README.md

 }
 ```

-`axios-burp` is a simple library to convert burp HTTP message to axios request option and vice-versa, with typescript supported.
+`axios-burp` is a simple library to convert burp HTTP message to axios request option and vice-versa.

+However, to keep the logic simple, `axios-burp` re-define `AxiosRequest` type, please see <a href="#usage">Usage</a> below.

 # Installation